Amber-Y321/Ecommerce_Analytics/README.md

 >Using realistically simulated ecommerce data modeled after actual operational patterns, I built an interactive dashboard designed to answer four key business questions:

-* 📈 Is the business healthy, and where should leadership focus first?
+* Is the business healthy, and where should leadership focus first?
-* 💰 Which product categories should the business continue investing in?
+* Which product categories should the business continue investing in?
-* 📣 How should limited marketing budgets be allocated?
+* How should limited marketing budgets be allocated?
-* 🏪 Would relocating the business improve profitability?
+* Would relocating the business improve profitability?

-## 🔑 Key Features
+## Executive Overview
-> **Interactive Charts**: Hover for detailed deltas and explore daily or weekly performance shifts.
+> Monitor business health through revenue, orders, AOV, concentration risk, and operational alerts.

 ### 🏆 Business Overview
 - **Dynamic Sidebar Navigation**: Section selection; Category, subcategory & date Range filter application